caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 7.3 Benchmark for Regulatory Alignment

-The LLMSecForge benchmarking framework includes specific components for assessing and demonstrating regulatory compliance:
+The AISecForge benchmarking framework includes specific components for assessing and demonstrating regulatory compliance:

 #### 7.3.1 Regulatory Benchmark Framework